ddon-90/demo.graphql-api-example/docs/README.md

 ## Name:
-Twitter App
+GraphQL API Example

 ## Description:
-Example of custom front-end component fetching data from an external source (Twitter) manageable via VTEX CMS (Site Editor).
+Example of a GraphQL APIs built on top of VTEX IO.

 ## Proof points:
-- Front-end customization
+- Headless implementation
-- Site Editor integration (CMS)
-- External API calls
-- GraphQL on VTEX IO
+- VTEX as PaaS
-- Admin extension
+- Fexibility and customization

 ## How to demo: